jordenhill/Rikaitan/README.md

 Change Log
 ----------
+**Version 1.8 (9/6/2014):** Added a feature to display the frequency of a word.
+Based on a word frequency database obtained from Rikaisama, by Christopher Brochtrup.

 **Version 1.70.8 (9/3/2014):** Issued a fix to the extension not disabling when toolbar button is clicked.

 Issues or Suggestions